 When using control theory to create models for neuroscience, we must first define what constitutes the controller, and what dynamical system this controller acts upon.
 Here, our controller is the nervous system, which acts upon a muscle subject to muscle dynamics.
 The nervous system receives information about the force of the muscle from the Golgi tendon organ, which is a sensor located on the muscle.
-The nervous system elicits force production from the muscle through muscle activation --- a motorneuron outputs some firing rate to the muscle, which responds accordingly.
-The overall system is depicted in Figure \ref{fig:muscle_system}.
-This framing of the system allows us to compare controllers to neuronal circuits within the nervous system.
+The nervous system elicits force production from the muscle through muscle activation --- the muscle responds to the activity of the motor neuron that synapses onto it.
+The overall system is depicted in Fig. \ref{fig:muscle_system}.
+This framing allows us to compare controllers to neuronal circuits.

-The nervous system is made of many neurons --- on the order of $10^{10}$ neurons for humans, and on the order of $10^{5}$ neurons for something as small as a fruit fly.
-How many neurons are involved in neuromuscular control depends on the motor task.
-Simple tasks, such as the one in this work, are typically carried out in spinal circuits which use relatively few neurons; conversely, complex tasks may involve many neurons across both the brain and spine.

-We use a muscle model from \cite{Greene2024} \footnote{Note: the model in \cite{Greene2024} includes two dimensionless parameters $D_0$ and $D_1$, which are randomized and represent different activation characteristics.
+The nervous system is made of many neurons --- on the order of $10^{10}$ neurons for humans, and on the order of $10^{5}$ neurons for a fruit fly.
+The number of neurons involved in neuromuscular control depends on the motor task.
+Complex tasks involve many neurons in both the brain and spine; conversely, simple tasks, such as the one we study, are typically carried out in spinal circuits by relatively few neurons.
+We use a muscle model from \cite{Greene2024}: \footnote{Note: the model in \cite{Greene2024} includes two dimensionless parameters $D_0$ and $D_1$, which are randomized and represent different activation characteristics.
 In this work, we use $D_0 = 0$, $D_1 = 1$, which are within the biologically plausible range and allow for simple equations.
-The general findings in this paper do not change if we change these values, though the algebra will be slightly more complicated}.
-The model is written as:
+The general findings in this paper do not change if we change these values, though the algebra will be slightly more complicated}

-where $f(t)$ is a scalar function representing muscle force, and $r(t)$ represents the firing rate of the motorneuron; both are time-varying signals. $f_\text{max}$ and $\tau$ are parameters representing the maximum force output of the muscle and the time-constant of the muscle.
-When the motorneuron is not firing, the muscle force decays; when the motorneuron fires at a constant rate, the muscle force rises to some fraction of the maximum muscle force.
+where $f(t)$ represents muscle force, and $r(t)$ represents the firing rate of the motor neuron; both are time-varying scalar functions. $f_\text{max}$ and $\tau$ are parameters representing the muscle's maximum force output and time constant.
+When the motor neuron is not firing, muscle force decays; when the motor neuron fires at a constant rate, muscle force rises to some fraction of the maximum muscle force.